daxcee/sahat.github.com/_posts/2015-07-21-create-a-character-voting-app-using-react-nodejs-mongodb-and-socketio.md

 *If you are a college student seeking advice:*

 - Start building your portfolio right now.
 Go create a GitHub account and start contributing to open-source projects or build some of your own projects.
 Do not expect the school to teach you all the skills required from you on the job market.
 Don't worry too much if you have a low GPA, as long as you can compensate with a solid portfolio and open-source contributions.
 Companies that place too much emphasis on your GPA and school prestige are probably not the companies you want to work for, unless that's your thing.
 Be sure to have a goal in life and work hard towards it.
-Everything that I have achieved to this date is not because I am an expert, or really bright, or very exceptional, or lucky, no, I am none of the above...it is because I wanted those things and I relentlessly worked hard to get it.
+Everything that I have achieved to this date is not because I am gifted and talented, or really bright, or very exceptional, or very lucky, no I am none of the above.
+It is because I wanted those things and I relentlessly worked hard to get it.

 This is likely my last tutorial until 2016.
-I would like to switch back to open-source development so I could create more projects like [Hackathon Starter](https://github.com/sahat/hackathon-starter) and [Satellizer](https://github.com/sahat/satellizer).
+I would like to switch back to building open-source apps and libraries so I could create more projects like [Hackathon Starter](https://github.com/sahat/hackathon-starter) and [Satellizer](https://github.com/sahat/satellizer).

 For questions, comments and general feedback send me an [email](mailto:sahat@me.com).
 Also due to the high volume of emails from my previous tutorials, I am enabling comments for this post so that other readers could potentially answer some of the questions.